-Even when a particular operating condition is valid for a family, it may not be applicable to every part/package/speed-grade combination in that family.
+Note that even when a particular operating condition is valid for a family, it may not be applicable to every part/package/speed-grade combination in that family.
 Consult Microsemi's documentation or software for information on valid combinations and more information on the meaning of each operating condition.